 6. Java moss

 Java moss is perhaps the best-known carpet plant on this list.
 This plant species is versatile and extremely hardy.
 It also looks amazing in any type of tank setup.
 Overall, this is a great plant choice for beginners and more experienced tank owners.
+This plant’s also on my list of great overall beginner plants, which you also might find interesting.

 The best thing about Java Moss is that it is almost impossible to mess up planting this carpet.
 It does not die easily and will adapt to any type of tank conditions!
 You don’t even have to use a substrate to root this plant.
 It can actually grow on driftwood and some rocks.
 If you want you can even let this plant just float around in your water, but it won’t be much of a carpet that way.